sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 	???+ tip "Use Case"
-		- Users could use this signal in conjunction with the event pins to synchronize two mosaic-X5 modules with each other.
+		- Users could use this signal in conjunction with the event pins to synchronize two mosaic-X5 GNSS receivers with each other.
 		- Users could use this signal to create their own **Stratum 0** source for the [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol "Network Time Protocol") on a primary time server.